 If you run any kind of business that accepts payment, you need to issue receipts.
 This includes:

 Even if a client says they don't need a receipt, you should always provide one.
 The receipt protects you as much as it protects them.
+The SBA's guide to starting a small business recommends keeping complete financial records — including receipts for all transactions — as a foundational habit from day one.

 A receipt isn't valid — or useful — without these core elements.
 Here's what to include every single time: